-The Physical Education (PE) programme aims to support the ethos of the school in educating students for life, creating a well-rounded individual ready for the challenges they may face after leaving Amery Hill School.
+The Physical Education (PE) programme aims to support the ethos of the school in educating students for life, creating well-rounded individuals ready to overcome any challenges they may face after leaving Amery Hill School.
 Students follow a programme of study intended to help develop physical, social and moral well-being.
 Students are offered a wide and varied curriculum covering many different activities.
 These include football, rugby, hockey, netball, badminton, basketball, volleyball, orienteering, gymnastics, dance, cricket, tennis, athletics and rounders.
 Within PE, we also provide the opportunity for students to take on different roles; coaching and teaching, umpiring and scoring and evaluating their own and others performance.
 The PE staff have a range of experiences across a number of sports which allows the department to differentiate activities, allowing students of all abilities to achieve and reach their full potential in sport.

 Students receive two lessons of core PE a week from Year 7 which continues through to Year 11.
-Year 7 PE lessons are taught in pre-determined groups, while Year 8 and 9 students are taught in ability based groups.
-Activities change every 3 or 4 weeks throughout the academic year (approximately two activities per half term).
+Year 7 PE lessons are taught in pre-determined groups, while Year 8 and 9 students are taught in ability-based groups.
+Activities change every four weeks throughout the academic year.
 Lessons focus on increasing knowledge of rules and regulations, improving a range of skills in isolation and in adapted and full versions of the game and understanding and employing tactics.
 Students are encouraged to work both independently and in small groups to demonstrate and develop good teamwork, leadership and co-operation skills.

 In Years 10 and 11, whilst having high expectations of students' behaviour and setting challenging and stimulating lesson objectives, we aim to make lessons as enjoyable as possible by offering a range of pathways that students can opt to follow depending on their interests and abilities.